 The Johns Hopkins University and the Department of Psychological and Brain Sciences have made a major commitment to the establishment of my lab, including PI-designed lab space and a total startup-funding package of over \$1.1M (not including lab renovation costs, summer salary support, confocal time, and backstop funding for a postdoctoral scholar for 3 years).
-Our lab suite is approximately 1500 square feet and is located in the provided about a year ago and we have since been using the space.
+Our lab suite is approximately 1500 square feet and is located in ).
+Renovations of the lab space were completed about a year ago and we have since been using the space.
 We have five testing rooms for our experiments, a surgery room with two surgery suites, one BSL-2 rated room with a biosafety cabinet for viral injections, a room for electronics, electrodes and equipment testing, and separate area for bench work (two rows).
 Our vivarium is conveniently located